Last year CAFOD called on the World Bank to defend the rights of small-holder farmers.

 While big agri-businesses are profiting from increased sales, the small-scale farmers, who are vital to producing the world’s food, are often sidelined.
 The World Bank is failing to measure its policies’ impact on poverty reduction and overlooks the role of farmers’ seed systems as a crucial part of building a sustainable global food system.

-Send a birthday message to the World Bank
+See our birthday message to the World Bank